vasilakisfil/Introspected-REST/README.md

 have a much larger list of options to select from.
 Additionally, we should be able to provide custom types in an easy way, for instance, a field is `String` but has maximum length of 255 characters, it follows a specific regex etc.

+### 6.1.7 The list doesn't end here
+Although we feel that _today_ these capabilities should exist in any modern API, this list is not complete.
+In fact, there could be capabilities in the future that might not seem necessary today, like joining together one or more resources, or other db-inspired operations, so that the client can get the necessary data in the structure needed.
+In any case, these capabilities must be transparent to the client without any documentation or human involvement.

 ### 6.2.
 Media Types vs HATOEAS
 Now the reader could be wondering: where is the appropriate place to describe those capabilities,